electron/electron/docs/api/remote.md

 ### `remote.process`

+A `NodeJS.Process` object.
 The `process` object in the main process.
 This is the same as `remote.getGlobal('process')` but is cached.

 [rmi]: https://en.wikipedia.org/wiki/Java_remote_method_invocation